-Кеу Function Enter Screen Press to enter screen for editing.
+Key Function Enter Screen Press to enter screen for editing.
 Highlights editable data on a screen.
 Use Up/Down arrows to move between data fields on the screen.
 Exit Screen Press to exit screen after editing.
 Accept Press to accept calibration value.
 Cancel Press to cancel or reject calibration value.
+Toggle Press to switch between Mix Units on the Spray and Fill screens.
 Prime Pump Press to start a pump priming procedure.
 Line/Fill/Run Press to start a line fill procedure.
 Pre-Fill Pump Press to mark pump as filled.
 (Only for applicable pumps.)
 Mix Press to start a spray procedure.

-Кеу Function Purge Press to start a gun purge procedure.
-Standby Press to stop all pumps and put system in Stop Standby.
+Purge Press to start a gun purge procedure.

+Key Function Standby Stop Press to stop all pumps and put system in Standby.
+Recipe Link Press to link recipe data for a specific recipe on both Mix Units.
 Pressure Check Press to start a pump pressure check.
 Volume Check Press to start a pump volume check.
-Job Complete Press to log the material usage and increment the job number.
+Job Complete Press to log the material usage and increment the job number for mix unit #1 or mix unit #2.
 Counter Reset Press to reset the current usage counter.
-ABC Move Cursor to Left Appears on the User ID Keyboard screen.
+Move Cursor to Left Appears on the User ID Keyboard screen.
 Use to move cursor to the left.
-ABC Move Cursor to Right Appears on the User ID Keyboard screen.
+Move Cursor to Right Appears on the User ID Keyboard screen.
 Use to move cursor to the right.
 Erase All Appears on the User ID Keyboard screen.
 Use to erase all characters.
 Backspace Appears on the User ID Keyboard screen.
 Use to erase one character at a time.

-Кеу Function Upper Case/Lower Case Appears on the User ID Keyboard screen.
+Upper Case / Lower Case Appears on the User ID Keyboard screen.
 Use to change case (upper/lower).
+Pressure Relief Appears on Maintenance screen to relieve pump pressure out color change dump valve.

-Info Press to get more information on active system error.
+Key Function i Info Press to get more information on active system error.
 Troubleshoot Press to see troubleshooting information for system error.
 QR Code Press to see QR Code for system error.